Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-product.md

 breaks the filter [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#processProductFilterClauses].
 The filter also builds its own join instead of a metadata query.

-The age verification flag is stored as a text value and compared against a text value, so a numeric value of the same meaning does not match
+The tab writes the age verification flag as a text value, and the reader compares the value as text after a cast, so both a text and a number match [VERIFY: src/Packetery/Module/Product/Entity.php#isAgeVerificationRequired].
-[VERIFY: src/Packetery/Module/Product/Entity.php#isAgeVerificationRequired].
 The reader of the disallowed carriers validates only the type of the value, not its content [VERIFY: src/Packetery/Module/Product/Entity.php#getDisallowedShippingRateChoices].
 The module